 Place beans, onion and garlic in a large Dutch oven pan.
 Cover beans with broth.
 Add remaining ingredients and bring to a boil.
 Reduce heat to medium-low and simmer until beans become tender.
 Drain ½ of liquid.
 Add butter or olive oil to green beans; cook and stir until butter is melted, 2 to 3 minutes.
 Season with lemon pepper and Himalayan salt.
 Serve.

-Delicious and Organic Christmas Recipes: Organic Seven Layer Salad
+Delicious and Organic Christmas Recipes: Organic Seven Layer Vegetable Salad

-The veggie amounts are based on a 96 ounce salad bowl.
-Scale up or down according to the size of your bowl.
+The veggie amounts are based on using a 3-4 quart glass salad bowl.
+You can scale the vegetable amounts up or down according to the size of your bowl.

-- 1/2 cup organic Greek yogurt or coconut milk
+- 1/2 cup organic Greek yogurt or organic coconut milk

 - 1/2 cup your favorite mild or medium organic Salsa